MSelmanSavas/ScriptableEvents/README.md

 ```
 ## How To Install

+Package registry will be available soon!
+Until then, feel free to download the git project and put it in your project as a folder!

 ## How To Use
 There are three main categories for ScriptableEvents.
 Events, Listeners and Variables.
 But it is not strictly limited to Scriptable Objects!
 You can define these as BaseEvent, BaseEventListener, GenericVariable for non ScriptableObject use cases for using them as variables inside other scripts without using ScriptableObject types!